konveyor/enhancements/enhancements/migration-waves/README.md

 ## Open Questions

-- What happens with the "*Status*" compound expandable section of the Migration Waves view if no issue tracker is enabled?(See [tackle-jira-integration](https://github.com/konveyor/enhancements/pull/85))
+- ~~What happens with the "*Status*" compound expandable section of the Migration Waves view if no issue tracker is enabled?(See [tackle-jira-integration](https://github.com/konveyor/enhancements/pull/85))~~ **The "Status" section will only be displayed if there is at least one Issue Manager instance configured in the Konveyor instance**
 - What format will be used to load stakeholders that don't exist in the CSV import?

 ## Summary